 Due to funding limitations, the I-680 Auxiliary Lanes Project has been implemented in three segments.
-The final segment will construct new auxiliary lanes in both the northbound and southbound directions of I-680 between Sycamore Valley Road and Crow Canyon Road.
-Construction will begin in early 2013 and is anticipated to be complete in mid-2014.
+The final segment involves the construction of new auxiliary lanes in both the northbound and southbound directions of I-680 between Sycamore Valley Road and Crow Canyon Road.
+Construction began in late March 2013 and is anticipated to be complete in mid-2014.
 After construction is complete, a landscaping contract will follow.
 The project is funded by federal, state and local funds, as well as Measure C, the half cent transportation sales tax administered by CCTA.

 CURRENT PROJECT SCHEDULE